mattruma/truthseekers/meeting-01-what-is-truth-participant.md

 - If a belief "works" and produces good results, does that make it true?
 This introduces **pragmatism**.
 - Which best describes truth: what corresponds to reality, what coheres with our other beliefs, or what works in practice?
 Why?

-## Discussion II: Can We Know Truth?
+## 💭Discussion II: Can We Know Truth?

 Suppose objective truth exists.